DarrenR96/Optimal-Impression-Calculator/README.md

 ## Dependencies

-This was created and tested using Python3.7 and using the built in [tkinter library](https://wiki.python.org/moin/TkInter) for the G.U.I.
+This was created and tested using Python3.7 and using the built-in [tkinter library](https://wiki.python.org/moin/TkInter) for the G.U.I.

 ---